 Tyburczy is a marine ecologist interested in understanding the effects on species and ecosystems of environmental changes (especially climate) and of policy and management decisions.
 His current research efforts are focused in two general areas: collaborative fisheries research and broader ecosystem research.

 Tyburczy’s collaborative fisheries research involves working with fishermen as well as other scientists to better characterize fish populations, investigate the effects of marine protected areas (MPAs), and reduce fisheries impacts on seabirds.
 Along with colleagues at Humboldt State, charter fishermen, and volunteer anglers, he is conducting baseline sampling of fish assemblages on rocky reefs inside and outside of newly created North Coast MPAs.
-This work is similar to and will produce data compatible with the California Collaborative Fisheries Research Project (led by Dr. Rick Starr and Dr. Dean Wendt) on Central Coast MPAs, as well as monitoring of Oregon MPAs by the Oregon Department of Fish and Wildlife.
+This work is similar to and will produce data compatible with the California Collaborative Fisheries Research Program (led by Dr. Rick Starr and Dr. Dean Wendt) on Central Coast MPAs, as well as monitoring of Oregon MPAs by the Oregon Department of Fish and Wildlife.

 Tyburczy is also involved in a seabird bycatch reduction project, led by collaborators at Washington Sea Grant and Oregon State University.
 For this project, researchers are working with black cod (sablefish) longline fishermen to determine the most effective, least cumbersome methods for reducing bycatch of albatrosses and other seabirds, including the endangered short-tailed albatross.
 This project will benefit not only seabirds, but fishermen as well: they will lose less bait to seabirds, and their fishery will be protected from the potential of additional regulation that could arise unless bycatch of short-tailed albatross is kept to almost zero (a maximum of two every two years for the entire West Coast).